zeeev/bevel/README.md

 search(tDB, qDB);
 ```

-The inspiration and much of the code comes from :
+The inspiration and much of the code comes from minimap.
+If you find this code useful please cite:
 ```
 Li, Heng.
 "Minimap and miniasm: fast mapping and de novo assembly for noisy long sequences."
     Bioinformatics (2016): btw152.